tnxqso/wave-flex-integrator/README.md

   Although it is technically possible to manually log the QSO at this stage, it is not necessary, nor recommended.
 The actual logging will happen automatically if you have enabled the `Log WSJT-X QSO in Wavelog` option.
 This automatic logging is triggered when WSJT-X sends an ADIF logging message at the end of the QSO.

 - **Log WSJT-X QSO in Wavelog**: When both this option and ` WSJT-X integration Enabled` are set to `true`, completed QSOs from WSJT-X ADIF broadcasts will be automatically logged in Wavelog.
-The log record will be stored for the Station Location marked as `Active Station` in Wavelog settings.
-Furthermore the `Station Callsign` associated with the `Active Station` will be used for logging the QSO regardless of the settings in WSJT-X. If the `Avtive Station` is changed in Wavelog, Wave-Flex Integrator should be restarted to pick up the changes.
+In WSJT-X setting, general tab, the station details for `My Call` and `My Grid`must match those set in Wavelog for the Station Location marked as `Active Station`.
+If the `Avtive Station` is changed in Wavelog, Wave-Flex Integrator should be restarted to pick up the changes.

 > **Note:** Both **Show ongoing WSJT-X QSO in Wavelog live logging** and **Log WSJT-X QSO in Wavelog** options only take effect if WSJT-X integration (` WSJT-X integration Enabled`) is set to `true`.
 If WSJT-X integration is disabled, these features will not function, even if individually enabled.